emilygsmith/cat-quiz/README.md

 * As a first time visitor, I want to be able to easily navigate between pages on the site.
     * There is a navigation bar in relatively large font situated at the top of each page for easy navigation throughout the site.
     * Depending on what page the user is currently visiting, the page you are visiting will be greyed out, and the two links to the other two respective pages will be clickable.
-* As a first time visitor, I want to be able to complete a fully functional quiz that keeps track of my score along he way.
+* As a first time visitor, I want to be able to complete a fully functional quiz that keeps track of my score along the way.
     * The quiz on the site is fully functional and has a score container that keeps track of your score throughout.
     * The score container resets along with the questions when the user clicks on the 'Reset Quiz' button.
 * As a first time visitor, I want to be able to easily restart the quiz to try and improve my score and get 10/10.